Information for editors

 Support your students and mentees through the publishing process

 Publishing for the first time can feel overwhelming for students and early career researchers.
-As a mentor, supervisor, or advisor, you play a critical role in helping them navigate the publication process, build confidence, and develop the skills they’ll need for a long-term academic career.
-Mentorship can happen within or outside of academic universities and can be formal or informal.
-Regardless of the type of mentorship, it’s critical that these relationships exist to support growth and development.
+As a mentor, supervisor, or advisor, you play a critical role in helping them understand academic publishing, choose the right journals, publish their research, and develop editorial skills for future academic careers.

 “In my experience, mentoring is fundamental not only for helping students and early career researchers successfully navigate the publication process, but also for supporting their broader professional development.
 Clear guidance on manuscript preparation, journal selection, peer review, and responding to reviewers can significantly reduce uncertainty and help young researchers build confidence in their scientific writing and communication skills.